ammar-tanwar/bloglearnbay/posts/oops-why-2022-is-too-late-for-video-Based-data-science-learning.md

 <img src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/video-based-data-3.jpg" style="width:100%" class="img"/></img>

-Video-based learning consumes a lot of time and is inappropriate for [working professionals](https://blog.learnbay.co/data-science-for-working-professionals).
+Video-based learning consumes a lot of time and is inappropriate for <a href="https://blog.learnbay.co/data-science-for-working-professionals" target="_blank">working professionals</a>.
 So online instructor led-learning is the most liked learning method by professionals as it is scheduled and keeps them always on track.
 Professionals do not have to leave their job to complete a data science course.
 They get to clear their queries during Q&A discussions.

 **But let me clarify another point here.
 Why should you learn data science?**